APiercey/apiercey.github.io/content/projects/rygel-db.md

 {{< /gravizo >}}

 ### Quick Note About Persistence
 I did say I wanted to persist data between sessions - I also said I wanted things to be simple.
-Ultimately, I settled on a very simple approach: Commands should notify the calling client (Main in the diagram above) if the store has changed.
-If it has, then the Store should be persisted to the disk in the form of a database dump.
+Ultimately, I settled on a very simple approach: Commands notify the calling client (Main in the diagram above) if the store has changed.
+If it has, the Store will be persisted to the disk in the form of a database dump.

-On boot-up, Main looks for a database dump and attempts to unmarshel the data into a proper Store object.
+On boot-up, the main function looks for a database dump and attempts to unmarshal the data into a proper Store object.

 It's not exactly elegant but fits the purpose until more strenuous needs arise.